imodeveloperlab/ImoTableView/Carthage/Carthage/Checkouts/Fakery/README.md

 **Fakery** is quite powerful when it comes to generation of locale-specific data.
 In `Resources/Locales` you can find JSON files for more than 20 locales, and, of course, it's not a limit.
 Feel free to contribute and add more!

+The default locale is English.
+When you use one of the available generators and the corresponding key is not found in a JSON file for the currently selected locale **Fakery** will also check if it exists in "en.json" file.

 ## Generators